 How Too Much Credit Card Debt Can Impact Your Credit

-Using credit cards wisely — which includes making timely payments on your statement every month — can help you raise your credit score.
+Using credit cards wisely by making timely payments each month can help you raise your credit score.
 But just the opposite can also be true: having too much credit card debt can negatively impact both your credit score and your credit report.

-Your FICO score is used in more than 90% of U.S. lending decisions, so it’s important to gain (and keep) a high FICO score to improve your odds of credit approval and getting more attractive interest rates.
+Your FICO score is used in more than 90% of U.S. lending decisions, so it’s important to gain (and keep) a high FICO score to improve your odds of credit approval and being eligible for the most attractive interest rates.